zhanar00/Project2/WeatherApp/README.md

 5-Day Forecast: Display a 5-day weather forecast below the current weather.

 Setup:
-Clone or download this repository.
-Open the index.html file in your browser.
+Clone or download this repository https://github.com/zhanar00/Project2/tree/main/WeatherApp Open the index.html file in your browser.
 To use the app locally, make sure to set up an API key from OpenWeatherMap.